| Title: | Efficient Plotting of Large-Sized Data |

 ranging from a numeric vector representing y values

-to a downsampler
+to a downsampler object containing

 original data, layout of the figure and